genevate/style_guides/programming/languages/ruby.md

     * Do not use `self << class..end` as it is confusing to read when there are multiple methods defined within.
     * Do not use `def ClassName.method_name..end` as it is redundant and can complicate refactoring.

+## Threads

+* Use .handle_interrupt over #raise or #kill to safely handle asynchronise interrupts.
+NOTE: These are hard to use correctly so read method documentation for more info.

 ## Files

 * Use IO::SEEK_SET to set position in file from which to read.
 Example: `file.seek 0, IO::SEEK_SET`.